Mateen Cleaves

-Mateen Ahmad Cleaves (born September 7, 1977) is an American retired basketball player.
-He played parts of six seasons in the National Basketball Association (NBA).
+Mateen Ahmad Cleaves (born September 7, 1977) is an American former professional basketball player who currently serves as an assistant coach for the Phoenix Suns of the National Basketball Association (NBA).
+He played parts of six seasons in the NBA.
 He was an All-American college player for Michigan State, where he led the Spartans to a national championship in 2000.
 He has also worked as a studio analyst for Fox Sports.

 College career

 Cleaves was a heavily recruited high school athlete.
-His recruiting trip with the Michigan Wolverines men's basketball team touched off a major scandal after he was a passenger in a rollover accident.
+The Michigan Wolverines men's basketball program took Cleaves on a recruiting trip 40 miles from Ann Arbor's campus which ignited the start of the major scandal.
+Cleaves and current players were passengers in a rollover accident leaving a party in Detroit with strippers, alcohol, and drugs that also included a stop at the home of Eddie L. "Ed" Martin.
+Martin's involvement in the party while being a Michigan booster and the distance from campus triggered an NCAA investigation leading to major sanctions against the Wolverines' basketball program.
 Cleaves eventually agreed to attend Michigan State University, the University of Michigan's in-state rival.
 He is one of the four MSU players from Flint, Michigan, dubbed "The Flintstones".

 Cleaves, a three-time Michigan State captain, led the Spartans to the 2000 national championship, and was named Most Outstanding Player of the Final Four.

 The school's only three-time All-American, Cleaves was named Big Ten Player of the Year twice.
 He led MSU and the conference in career assists with 816, and is Michigan State's all-time steals leader (193).
 In his final home game on senior night in East Lansing, Cleaves dished out 20 assists, breaking the Big Ten single-game and career assist marks.

 On February 3, 2007, Cleaves became the eighth MSU player to have his number retired.